See your storage limit

 Step 3: Permanently delete from trash

-Messages in Trash will be permanently deleted after 30 days, but you can permanently delete them yourself to make space.
+If you delete a message from Trash, you can't get it back.
+Messages in Trash will be permanently deleted after 30 days, but you can permanently delete them yourself to free up space.

-- Hover over your label list on the left side of your Gmail (where “Sent Mail” and “Drafts” are listed).
+- Hover over the list on the left side of your Gmail (where “Sent Mail” and “Drafts” are listed).

 - Click More at the bottom of your label list (you may need to scroll down).